axiezai/axiezai.github.io/_posts/2022-07-28-regression_probml.md

 tags: [ 'datascience', 'machinelearning' ]
 ---

 The examples displayed here are taken from [Kevin Murphy](https://twitter.com/sirbayes)'s probabilistic machine learning [Colab notebook](https://code.probml.ai/book1/2.14).
+I found the code to be very instructive when paired with the math formulations, and thought I'd expand the logic here.

 Linear regression is a basic curve fitting technique using a straight line model to approximate the data trend.
 However, when the data is noisy, scientists need to understand the assumptions and quantify the reliability of their curve fitting methods.
 A probabilistic approach to modeling enables the quantification of uncertainty, and I recently encountered an interesting implementation of probabilistic regression that's worth explaining for `TensorFlow` beginners.
 We will first look at linear regression in it's simplest form, and then create a `Sequential` model for the probabilistic approach.